 Survey methods were developed by Celeste A. Searles Mazzacano of CASM Environmental.
 Celeste was our entomologist extraordinaire and scientific advisor on this project.

-The more these surveys are repeated, the better we will understand these species.
-We will repeat the surveys in summer 2017; stay tuned for updates!
+The more these surveys are repeated, the better we will understand these species!

 2017 survey transects for Westmoreland Park (left), Centennial Pond (middle), and Brookside Park (right).

 The most common species you may find throughout Johnson Creek are the Tule bluet damselfly (Enallagma carunculatum), the Pacific forktail damselfly (Ischnura cervula), and the Blue dasher dragonfly (Pachydiplax longipennis).

 The odonates pictured above had the highest observed abundance throughout our survey locations in 2017!

 Westmoreland Park had the greatest odonate diversity out of the three sites, with a total of 21 various dragonfly and damselfly species observed in 2017.

 Our results from each site in 2017 shows how the timing of odonates changes throughout the summer months.
 The graphs below display the number of different species observed at each survey date.
 This data can help us better understand when certain species (including migratory and non-migratory species) are present in Johnson Creek!

 Over the past two years, our surveyors have added new species records for our site locations, as well as for Multnomah County.
 Monitoring odonate assemblages can help us determine whether restoration goals are being met.

 The first year of surveys at Centennial Pond were conducted in the spring and summer of 2017, where an in-line pond is going to be removed in the future; our survey data will help us make comparisons about pre- and post- restoration habitat changes.
 For more information about the restoration project, contact Restoration Project Manager Chuck Lobdell at [email protected]